A significance-based account of ceteris paribus counterfactuals: Introduction

-To address this issue, we introduce several fine-grained `prioritisations' by additionally taking into account a notion of \emph{significance} of formulas in $\Gamma$.
-Intuitively, the worlds which agree with the actual world over the most significant formulas in $\Gamma$ are those that will be considered for the evaluation.
-Formally, we first associate to each formula and set of formulas a \emph{weight}, which serves as a way to measure how implausible the object in question is.
-Significance of formulas is then defined by means of weights.
-By measuring the weight of specific sets of formulas associated to each world, we select the worlds which should be relevant for the evaluation, which will be the ones satisfying the largest number of most significant formulas.
-We then update the model by moving those worlds `closer' to the actual world, and evaluate the counterfactual in the updated model.
-We define three ways of updating a model: the \emph{implausibility update} ($\mathsf{i}$), the \emph{agreement update} ($\mathsf{a}$), and the \emph{disagreement update} ($\mathsf{d}$).
+In this paper, we introduce the \emph{disagreement update}, which takes into account a notion of `significance' of formulas in $\Gamma$ to re-arrange worlds in a system of spheres.
+Intuitively, worlds which `agree the most' with the actual world over the most significant formulas in $\Gamma$ will be moved `closest' to the actual world, and will thus make a difference for the evaluation.
+Formally, we shall first associate to each formula a \emph{weight}, measuring its implausiblity w.r.t. the actual state.
+This notion, generalised to sets of formulas, allows us to identify the significant formulas for the evaluation of a \cpcount.
+The system of spheres is updated by taking the weight of specific sets of formulas into account.
+The counterfactual is then evaluated in the updated model.
+This fine-grained update, which does not solely rely on counting formulas, allows us to overcome the problems encountered when evaluating a \emph{cp}-counterfactual with the prioritarisations from~\cite{DBLP:journals/corr/GirardT16,girard2018prioritised}.